Journal of Clinical Images and Medical Case Reports

 High-Resolution Computed Tomography (HRCT)shows,

-• Bronchus approx. 2.3 cm and right main bronchus approx. 3 cm - remain unchanged from 2015 to 2023.
+• Moderately ectasia of trachea and main bronchi, diameter of trachea measuring approx. 5 cm, left main bronchus approx. 2.3 cm and right main bronchus approx. 3 cm - remain unchanged from 2015 to 2023.
+As shown in Figure 3 - this corresponds to the primary feature of Mounier-Kuhn syndrome.

 • Numerous cystic bronchiectasis, which hang as thinwalled bags from bronchial branches and have diameters up to approx. 40 mm -remain unchanged.